 Bio

 Growing up in Russia Alexander was Influenced by much of Russian postmodernist and non-conformist art which lead him to the expiration of conceptual art and totemic figures.
-Simoltaniously his Georgian roots fueled his curiosity in Ornamental, christian and folk art.
+Simultaneously his Georgian roots fuelled his curiosity in Ornamental, christian and folk art.
 Enrolling into SAIC in 2022 helped him expand his thematic and conceptual ideas onto the American political and cultural landscape.
 Founding “Tossarose” collective with fellow artists later that same year helped him curate and display his works in group and solo exhibitions, most recently “Tossarose third petal: The day after” in April 2025.

 Growing up in Russia Alexander was Influenced by much of Russian postmodernist and non-conformist art which lead him to the expiration of conceptual art and totemic figures.
-Simoltaniously his Georgian roots fueled his curiosity in Ornamental, christian and folk art.
+Simultaneously his Georgian roots fuelled his curiosity in Ornamental, christian and folk art.
 Enrolling into SAIC in 2022 helped him expand his thematic and conceptual ideas onto the American political and cultural landscape.
 Founding “Tossarose” collective with fellow artists later that same year helped him curate and display his works in group and solo exhibitions, most recently “Tossarose third petal: The day after” in April 2025.